1and2papa/CTAssetsPickerController/README.md

 ## Introduction

 CTAssetsPickerController is an iOS controller that allows picking multiple photos and videos from user's photo library.
 The usage and look-and-feel are just similar to UIImagePickerController.
-It uses **ARC** and requires **AssetsLibrary** framework.
+It uses **ARC**.
+Requires **AssetsLibrary** and **MediaPlayer** frameworks.

 ![Screenshot](Screenshot.png "Screenshot")

 ## Features
 1. Picks multiple photos and videos across albums from user's library.
 2. Filters assets for picking only photos or videos.
-3. Provides delegate methods for customization.
+3. Filters assets or albums by their properties.
 4. Achieves average 5x fps.
 5. Conforms UIAccessibility Protocol.